Diospyros texana

 Diospyros texana is a species of persimmon that is native to central, south and west Texas and southwest Oklahoma in the United States, and eastern Chihuahua, Coahuila, Nuevo León, and Tamaulipas in northeastern Mexico.
 Common names include Texas persimmon, Mexican persimmon and the more ambiguous "black persimmon".
 It is known in Spanish as chapote, chapote manzano, or chapote prieto, all of which are derived from the Nahuatl word tzapotl.
 That word also refers to several other fruit-bearing trees.

 Description

 The seeds, leaves, bark, ripe, and unripe fruit of the persimmon.

 Diospyros texana is a multi-trunked small tree or large shrub with a lifespan of 30 to 50 years.
-It usually grows to 3 m in height, but can reach 12 m on good sites.
+It usually grows to 3 m in height, but can reach 12 m when growing in understories among larger trees.
 The bark is smooth and light reddish gray and peels away from mature trees to reveal shades of pink, white, and gray on the trunk.